 This feature is available for all BEE Pro accounts.
 Keep reading to learn more about these new features and how to use them.

-The options for both UTMs and preheaders are inside the message details page.
-A new infobox has been introduced underneath the existing message details.
+The options for both UTMs and preheaders are inside the email details page.
+A new infobox has been introduced underneath the existing email details.

-To change these settings, use the edit icon to the right of Preheader & UTM.
+To change these settings, use the edit icon to the right of Subject, Preheader and UTM.
 This will open the menu displayed below.

-Inserting a preheader into your message is easier than ever.
+Inserting a preheader into your email is easier than ever.
 Simply use the form to type your preheader.
-This text will appear below the subject line of your message once the message is sent to your recipients.
+This text will appear below the subject line of your email once the design is sent to your recipients.
 Keep in mind that there is a character limit for preheaders, but you will receive a message within the textbox if you exceed this limit.

 Once you're ready, use the save button at the bottom of the form to save your new preheader.

 You can test the preheader by sending a test message through BEE Pro to an email client that supports preheaders.
 If you're not sure whether the client you're using to test this supports them, Email on Acid has a great article that lists email client support for preheaders as well as the typical character limits for these clients.

 If you're looking to learn more about preheaders and how they can help your email campaign, we recommend looking at this great article by our friends over at MailUp: https://blog.mailup.com/2018/02/email-preheader/.

 Using UTMs to generate click tracking data is an integral part of email marketing, but creating each URL individually - even through an automated tool - can be tedious.
 To save you time and streamline your workflow, you can now simply enter your UTM parameters into the email details once.
 The builder will take care of the rest.